api-platform/core/CONTRIBUTING.md

 Both `phpunit` and `behat` are development dependencies and should be available in the `vendor` directory.

+To prepare core for running tests you'll need to install dependancies:

+    cd core
+    composer update

 #### PHPUnit and Coverage Generation

 To launch unit tests: